Ottoman minelayer Nusret

-Nusret (Eng. 'the help of God') was a naval ship of the Ottoman Navy, which served as a minelayer during the Gallipoli Campaign, and later fulfilled various roles in the Turkish Navy; as minelayer (1927–1937), diver vessel (1937–1939) and tender (1939–1955).
+Nusret was a naval ship of the Ottoman Navy, which served as a minelayer during the Gallipoli Campaign, and later fulfilled various roles in the Turkish Navy; as minelayer (1927–1937), diver vessel (1937–1939) and tender (1939–1955).
 She was laid down in 1911 and launched from Schiff & Maschinenbau AG 'Germania' at Kiel, Germany on 4 December of that year.

 Characteristics

 Nusret was 40.2 meters long and displaced 365 tons.
 Her beam was 7.57 meters and her draught was 3.4 meters.
 Her propulsion was two vertical triple expansion steam engines powered by two Schultz boilers, driving twin screws.
 This system was designed to propel her at 15 knots, but when she arrived at Istanbul in 1913 she could only make 13 knots.
 She was designed on the basis of a tugboat, but with mine rails for forty mines on the stern instead of bollards and winches.
 A crane was mounted on the back end of her superstructure, aft of the funnel, to assist in loading the mines.
 Aside from the mines, her armament consisted of two 47mm SK L/45 C/99 quick-firing guns mounted on platforms on either side of the bridge, manufactured by Krupp in Germany.
 In 1927 these guns were replaced by 57mm variants of the same weapon; also in 1927 her mine rails were extended to hold twenty extra mines.